SyncfusionExamples/ej2-custom-styles/README.md

 ## Installing

-Use the below command to install the dependent packages.
+To install the dependent packages, use the below command.

 `
 npm install
 `

-## How to Customize Essential JS 2 Component Styles?
+## How it works?

-- The Essential JS 2 components style variables are already declared in the `styles/definition` location, categorized by theme.
+- The Essential JS 2 components style variables are already declared in the `styles/definition` location, categorized by theme name.

-- You can change the corresponding variable's color value for your customization.
+- You can change the specific variable's color value as per your customization.

 - Now run the below command and choose the `Essential JS 2` packages for creating custom styles.